-Meal Kits Have Smaller Carbon Footprint Than Grocery Shopping, Study Says
+Meal Kits Have A Smaller Carbon Footprint Than Grocery Shopping, Study Says

 "Even though it may seem like that pile of cardboard generated from a Blue Apron subscription is incredibly bad for the environment, that extra chicken breast bought from the grocery store that gets freezer-burned and finally gets thrown out is much worse, because of all the energy and materials that had to go into producing that chicken breast in the first place," Miller said in a press release from her university.

-The kinds of foods purchased also affects the emissions profile.
-For emissions-intensive foods, like red meat, so much of their carbon footprint comes from just producing the food that meal kits didn't come out much ahead of grocery store-bought foods.
+The kinds of foods purchased also affect the emissions profile.
+For emissions-intensive foods, like red meat, so much of their carbon footprint comes from just producing the food that meal kits didn't come out much ahead of store-bought foods.

-The outsized role of food production on emissions is consistent with Boehm's research as well.
+The outsize role of food production on emissions is consistent with Boehm's research as well.
 "The largest share of emissions from U.S. household food purchases comes fairly early in the food supply chain at production," she says.

-What if a consumer was extra vigilant against food waste, but still bought from the grocery store?
+What if a consumer was extra vigilant against food waste, but still bought from the store?

 "We didn't see that dramatically influencing results in any way or flipping the relationship," says Heard.
 He says this underlines the benefits of meal kits' direct-to-consumer supply chains in reducing food waste at grocery stores and distribution costs.